Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Conclusions

 While it is convenient to design exploration around i.i.d.\ signals, and this approach opens the doors to many powerful tools from probability theory, we have shown that deterministic ``noise'' has significant benefits.
 Convergence rates can be accelerated dramatically provided the algorithm and deterministic probing signals are chosen with care.

 There are many avenues for future research:

-\witem QSA algorithms appear to suffer from the curse of dimensionality that is well known in QMC \cite{asmgly07}.
-We have found in experiments that the run length $T>0$ must be very large to see the benefit of the $O(T^{-2\rho})$ bound when $d$ is large, or $\rho>0.9$.
-Future refinements of these algorithms will be motivated by these shortcomings.
+\witem The impact of dimension on convergence rate appears to be understood for QMC \cite{asmgly07}.
+We currently do not know how to extend this theory to QSA because our analysis is rooted in properties of the $K$-dimensional clock process $\bfPhi$, which is far removed from the QMC setting.

-\witem The optimal convergence rate for QSA is still unknown.
-The rates obtained in this paper are only upper bounds.
-It is possible that the optimal convergence rate for QSA algorithms is actually faster than $O(T^{-2\rho})$; in fact, the rate $O(T^{-1-\rho})$ is conjectured based on recent analysis.
+\witem The optimal convergence rate for QSA is unknown for the approaches described in this paper, and we currently lack universal bounds that are not restricted to a particular algorithm. \begin{romannum} \item Can we improve the upper bounds for PR averaging and the FB algorithm?
+It may be possible to achieve the bound $O(T^{-1-\rho})$, rather than $O(T^{-2\rho})$ in current theory.

+\item Can we find fundamental bounds for any algorithm? \textit{We haven't ruled out the creation of an algorithm with rate of convergence of order $O(T^{-10})$. } This question is motivated by a long history of success in the stochastic approximation literature \cite{chu54o,rup88,pol90,poljud92,poltsy90}.